hyperledger/firefly-fir/text/0012-namespace-isolation.md

 ## FireFly CLI

-The CLI will be enhanced to support defining a default namespace with `networkMode: local` (which also implies no org/node registration).
-The default behavior of the CLI will continue to be generating a "multi-party" or "shared" namespace.
+The CLI will be enhanced to support defining a default namespace with `mode: gateway` (which also implies no org/node registration).
+The default behavior of the CLI will continue to be generating a "multiparty" namespace.

 # Drawbacks
 [drawbacks]: #drawbacks